-- 12.1 All staff should help to prevent accidental disclosures occurring by regularly pointing out that certain information is confidential and checking that people have understood. - 12.2 If accidental disclosure occurs, swift action in line with the Mind in Bradford Data Breach policy and process must be taken.
+All staff should help to prevent accidental disclosures occurring by regularly pointing out that certain information is confidential and checking that people have understood.

+If accidental disclosure occurs, swift action in line with the Mind in Bradford's Information Breach Processes must be taken.